 2014 Catalyst Grant Program — Elder-friendly Approaches to the Surgical Environment-using Biological samples to Identify & provide Optimized care (EASE-BIO) (CAT 2014-31)

 Dr. Khadaroo has a number of publications and has travelled worldwide for her research.
-Her research spans two pillars of health inquiry –biomedical and clinical.
-She is the lead investigator for the Elder-friendly Approaches to the Surgical Environment (EASE) study, which is a multi-site care initiative investigating the impact of elder-friendly practices on surgical patients.
-Dr. Khadaroo’s research aims to understand factors present at the patient and biological level to optimize perioperative care and improve outcomes in surgical patients.
+She is dedicated to the advancement of care for older patients undergoing surgery.
+Her research activities span two pillars of health inquiry –biomedical and clinical (https://sites.google.com/ualberta.ca/drkhadarooresearch/).
+She was the Principle Investigator for the Elder-friendly Approaches to the Surgical Environment Study (EASE), which was a multi-site care initiative that investigated impact of elder-friendly practices on surgical patients (https://jamanetwork.com/journals/jamasurgery/article-abstract/2760955).
+Her research interests include the identification of barriers to evidence-based practices on surgical wards and factors present at the patient-level or biological-level to help optimize perioperative or postoperative care to improve outcomes in surgical patients.

 In her spare time she enjoys drawing and has previously won first prize in Ontario for medical illustration.
 More recently she has used her creativity by launching You Tube videos for surgical education (https://www.youtube.com/playlist?list=PLcRU-gvOmxE2mwMWkowouBkxGXkLZ8Uis).